Proper polyhedral divisors and torus actions over arbitrary fields: Functoriality and semilinear morphisms

 Let us call a morphism of pp-divisors $(\psi,F,\mathfrak{f})$ \textit{dominating} if $X(\psi,F,\mathfrak{f})$ is dominant.
-By \cite[Theorem 8.8]{altmannhausen}, dominant equivariant morphisms of normal affine varieties arise from localized dominating morphisms of pp-divisors over $\bar{k}$, i.e. from a data
+By \cite[Theorem 8.8]{AH06}, when $k=\bar{k}$ and $k$ is of characteristic zero, every dominant equivariant morphism of affine normal $T$-varieties arises from a pair of dominating morphism of pp-divisors, i.e. from a data

-where $(\psi,F,\mathfrak{f})$ is a dominating morphism of pp-divisors and $\kappa$ is a projective birational morphism from a normal semiprojective variety.
+where $(\psi,F,\mathfrak{f})$ is a dominating morphism of pp-divisors and $\kappa$ is a projective birational morphism from a normal semi-projective variety.
 In the following we will prove a more general result involving \textit{semilinear} morphisms.
 These morphisms form a larger family than morphisms of varieties over $k$.